KnightNight101/ES3H3-Group-4/README.md

 ### Testing of developed system (30%):
 #### Has the system been tested in a systematic way?
 #### What are the limitations of the system?

+## 24/01/24

+ - [For 31/01/24]Everyone try and develop the neural network so that we can build off of the most advanced / stable version
+ - [For 25/01/24]Submit video of all gestures (see above for formats and gestures)